-Anyone that helps you to make investment decisions has a responsibility to clients to ensure that the guidance they give and the results they achieve were carried out to the best of their knowledge.
+Anyone who helps you to make investment decisions has a responsibility to clients to ensure that the guidance they give and the results they achieve are carried out to the best of their knowledge.
 While no financial advisor can predict the future, and every investor is aware that the value of their investment portfolio can go down as well as up, any potential losses should be governed by the markets.

 However, the markets are not the only consideration.
 Most financial advisors will create a strategy designed to work for new investors and their experienced counterparts alike, accounting for their goals and risk tolerance.
-If your losses can be traced back to fraud, mismanagement or negligence on the part of your advisors, you may have legal grounds to recover those losses.
+If your losses can be traced back to fraud, mismanagement, or negligence on the part of your advisors, you may have legal grounds to recover those losses.